lukasbach/textannotation/docs/documentation.md

   related to profiles.
 Notable is also the ``AnnotationProfileRegistry``-class, which is responsible for locating a profile file within the project given its name.
+- ``selectionstrategy``: This package defines convenience selection strategies that can be used to expand annotation regions based on text semantics.
+New selection strategies can be added easily by implementing the ``SelectionStrategy`` interface.
 - ``textmodel``: Classes in this package are related to a specific annotatable text file rather than its used profile.
 This package also contains classes regarding the validation of source files as well as the subpackage